jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Segway

 What levers of power would you rather have in your hands today?
-Stores of food, solar panels on your roof, and an "InstaHealth" app that puts in contact with health professionals.
+Stores of fresh water, batteries in your garage, and an "InstaHealth" app that puts in contact with health professionals.
 Or, thinking a government and/or corporate bureaucracy will be there for you when you need them.

-Ask yourself, is this the society you want your kids to inherit?
-You can pass-on houses and trust-funds, but culture is something rich and poor take as is.
+Ask yourself, is that the society you want your kids to inherit?
+You can pass-on nice houses and trust-funds, but culture is something rich and poor take as is.

 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
 Since this handoff, we've gotten better and better technology at our fingertips.
 But our work cultures, health-care system, and in general, our way of life was held back by our belief in Left/Right politics and the bureaucratic establishment of the Industrial Age.

 Being held back was making us unhappy.
 Now it's made very weak against this pandemic.

 Covid-19 is a wake-up call to those who want to hear it.
+It could be a "Spuntnik Moment" if we realize how behind the times we are in America.

 It's easier to accept our society's fundamental complacency because we're all stuck inside our houses, wondering what the heck is going to happen next.
-Things will only get worse from here.
-Paying for this worldwide sickness will make our financial crisis' more severe, our education harder to fund, and our roads harder to maintain.
+A regular life on Main Street will only get worse from here.
+Paying for this sickness will deplete a lot of money.
+That means our education, infrastructure, health-care system will have even less money.

 If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
 I'm sure commentators and politicians blaming each other for your problems will entertain you for years to come.

 But if you want a better life, this book is worth a read.
+Because the truth is isn't not enough anymore to do your job, go shopping to buy what you want, vote every four years, and assume big government and big business will make a good society for you to live in.

 To better face the next disaster, we need to transform our society with modern technology.
-To do that, we need a new philosophy to replace our belief in Left/Right politics.
+To bypass the bureaucratic Industrial Age establishment, we need to replace our belief in Left/Right politics with a new philosophy.

 Here it is.
 Its big lesson is this.
 The middle-class must grab hold of apps, computers, and the internet to solve our problems now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
 There's only so much longer we can keep running our civilization on old—ideological—fumes.